boolean-uk/csharp-api-migrations/README.md

 - Write all endpoints in the PizzaShopApi.cs
 - Use your initiative to create relevant endpoints such as GetOrders, GetOrdersByCustomerId, GetPizzas etc..
-- Use Dependency Injection to instance the DbContext Repository
+- Use Dependency Injection to instance the DbContext Retoppository
 - Inject the IRepository into the EndPoints in the PizzaShopApi
 - An order consists of 1 customer ordering 1 pizza.
 - Seed some data for the orders.
 Dave likes a Cheese & Pineapple pizza and Nigel likes Vegan ones.